Sir Hector Sants appointed Chair of StepChange Debt Charity

 Prior to this he was at Barclays where he was responsible for Compliance and Government and Regulatory Relations.

 Previous roles include the Chief Executive of the Financial Services Authority, Deputy Governor designate of the Bank of England, CEO designate of the Prudential Regulation Authority, and a member of the interim Financial Policy Committee of the Bank of England.
 Before that he held a number of senior roles at Credit Suisse First Boston, DLJ, UBS and Phillips & Drew.
 Outside the financial world he has been Chair of the Oxford University Business School, and a non-executive director of an NHS Trust.
 He is currently a Trustee of the Art Room charity.

-For a full list of the charity's trustees please visit the English and Scottish trustees pages.
+For a full list of the charity's trustees please visit our trustees page.